pierre-rouleau/pel/doc/pel-manual.rst

 packages through `PEL customization`_, by setting a corresponding ``pel-use-...`` variable to t.
-Once a feature is activated through customization, PEL also provides extra key bindings and in some cases allow dynamic activation and de-activation of external packages.
+Once a feature is activated through customization, PEL also provides extra key bindings and in some cases allow dynamic activation and deactivation of external packages.

 PEL code is written in several files.
 The pel.el file holds ``pel-init`` which initializes PEL, controls auto-loading of all supported packages